Libensemble/libensemble/docs/tutorials/calib_cancel_tutorial.rst

 ------------------------------------------------

 If a generated point is cancelled by the generator before it has been given to a worker for evaluation, then it will never be given.
-If it has already returned from simulation, then results can be returned, but the ``cancel_requested`` field remains as True.
+If it has already returned from the simulation, then results can be returned, but the ``cancel_requested`` field remains as True.
 However, if the simulation is running when the manager receives the cancellation request, a kill signal will be sent to the worker.
 This can be caught and acted upon by a user function, otherwise it will be ignored.
 To demonstrate this, the test ``test_persistent_surmise_killsims.py``